akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She looked at his dusty exhausted appearance.
 ‘But you look in need of food and drink.’

 The man halted, leaning heavily on his knotty ash staff.
 ‘I’d be glad of a morsel, mistress.
-God's truth, I would.’
+God’s truth, I would.’

 She fetched a heel of barley bread and a leather blackjack of small beer.
 He took them with trembling hands, breaking the bread with his teeth.
 As he chewed, she began to ply him.
 ‘You’ve come far?’